hapax/hapax.github.io/assets/simple-physics.md

 optics, and other elementary topics.

 I decided to view this as a challenge: do more with less.
-I am not above writing tediously intricate mechanics problems.
-But it was much more instructive to master the basic hacks and use them to teach myself some new things.
+I am not above writing tediously intricate mechanics problems, but it was much more instructive to master the basic hacks and use them to teach myself new things.
 I'm not sure about the students, but it certainly made me a better physicist!
 The goal of this post is to share a few of these hacks and convince you of their awesome power.